 I55 Book Fairs – Christian Book Fairs (Secular as well!)

 I55 is a Texas-based book fair company that has been getting a lot of good reviews.
 It is a Christian book company, but as the title says, they have plenty of secular books as well.
 So much so that many of the reviews state that they made the most profit from this book fair company.
+There are very few Christian book fair companies for schools, and this is one of the highest rated ones.

 What are people saying?